Samguyette/Epson-Web-Scraper/README.md

 transferred into a pivot type table displaying pricing of Epson T-Series printers and their competitors compared to all web resellers.
 Green cells are prices above UP.
 Red cells are prices bellow lowest sales price permitted.

-Excel Comparison Tool is a Python script that takes two command line arguments of two .xlsx files outputted by Epson-Web-Scraper.
+Excel Comparison Tool is a Python script that takes two command line arguments both being .xlsx files outputted by Epson-Web-Scraper.
 The script finds differences in prices between both files.
 Differences will be highlighted in red showing past and current price, all else will be grey scaled back.